 Developing a eCommerce website?
 Consider Avoiding the Following Mistakes

-Web and mobile app design industry is becoming hot shop for business since the demand of website for every business in increasing proportionally.
-Customers expect a certain standard of website design and usability, especially when shopping on eCommerce websites. eCommerce industry is getting the spotlight as the people have move towards a online world where shopping is made easy and hassle free.
-Nearly half of the world’s population is shopping online in which nearly 90% are doing it through their mobile device.
-If you make too much design and functionality mistakes, you will not only lose your customers but also, harm your long-term reputation.
+The E-commerce industry is getting the spotlight as people have moved towards an online world where shopping has become easy and hassle-free.
+Nearly half of the world’s population is shopping online.
+About 90% of people are doing it through their mobile devices.
+Customers expect a standard like design and usability, especially when shopping on e-commerce websites.
+If you make too many design and functionality mistakes, you will lose customers and harm your long-term reputation in the long run.
 Fortunately, most mistakes are relatively easy to fix.

 eCommerce-development

-If you want to improve your current eCommerce site, or you’re thinking of creating a new eCommerce website, here are some of the most common design mistakes to avoid.
+If you are developing a new e-commerce website or improving an existing one, here are some of the most common design mistakes to avoid.

 Information Overload

-Although it’s tempting to cram each page – especially the homepage – with your red-hot products and promotions, you don’t want to visually overload your visitors.
-Make a good first impression.
+Although it might be tempting to cram each page, especially the homepage, with your red-hot products and promotions, don’t visually overload your visitors.
+A clean, self-explanatory structure is more likely to convert visitors into customers.
 Avoid pop-ups, animated graphics, and background music.
-A clean, self-explanatory structure is more likely to convert visitors into customers.

 Poor Product Descriptions

-Too many eCommerce stores feature generic, uninspiring, and meager product descriptions.
-Make sure you answer all the questions a shopper may ask about a product.
+Too many e-commerce stores feature generic, uninspiring, and meagre product descriptions.
+Ensure you answer all the questions a shopper may ask about a product.
 Use emotive language that stirs emotions in the reader.
-And highlight the product benefits – don’t just give a list of technical features.
+And highlight the product benefits.
+Don’t just give a list of technical features.

 Vague Contact Information

 Before customers make a purchase, they need to know they can trust you.
-By making your contact details clearly visible on every page, they’ll be reassured that they can contact you if they have a problem.
-Consider adding a separate help request form, or at least include an FAQ section.
+By making your contact details visible on every page, they will get reassurance that they can contact you if they have a problem.
+Consider adding a separate help request form or include an FAQ section.

 Lack of Error Reporting